abilian/abilian-core/docs/contributing.rst

 2. Commit.

-3. Tag, using the `-s` option (ex: `tag -s 0.3.0`), using numbers that are consistent with semantic versionning.
-Note that you will need to sign the tag with your GPG key.
+3. Tag (ex: `git tag 0.3.0`), using numbers that are consistent with semantic versionning.

 4. Run `python setup.py sdist upload`.